zatkiller/http-1.1-server/README.md

 Task: Implement a basic HTTP server that supports HTTP/1.1 in C++.

 Requirements:

-Run on Linux
+- Run on Linux
-Do not use any third party networking library, i.e. use only Linux system API.
+- Do not use any third party networking library, i.e. use only Linux system API.
-Handle at least 10,000 concurrent connections.
+- Handle at least 10,000 concurrent connections.
-Serve at least 100,000 requests per second on a modern personal computer.
+- Serve at least 100,000 requests per second on a modern personal computer.
-Serve a simple one or two pages website for demonstration.
+- Serve a simple one or two pages website for demonstration.
-You may want to skip some trivial features like Multipart data if time is not enough, but you need to state clearly what features are supported.
+- You may want to skip some trivial features like Multipart data if time is not enough, but you need to state clearly what features are supported.

-## Features
-- HTTP 1.1 server
-- Able to handle up to 10k concurrent connections
-- Able to support > 100k requests/s

 ## Design
 - Proactor design pattern